chyd1k/Cats-detection-neural-network/README.md

 # Cats-detection-neural-network
-Logistic Regression with a Neural Network mindset for detecting cats in images
+Logistic Regression with a Neural Network mindset for detecting cats in images.